FixedBits/local-to-do-list/README.md

 - ✅ Add tasks instantly via a simple form
 - 📌 Tasks are stored locally—no cloud, no account, no tracking
 - 🗂️ Mark tasks as completed with a custom checkbox UI
-- 🖊️ Edit tasks inline with a sleek prompt-based editor
+- 🖊️ Edit tasks inline with prompt editor
 - 🗑️ Delete tasks individually
 - 🔄 Persistent storage using `localStorage`